-^{39.} OP Human Resources Development, 2003HU051PO001.
+39. OP Human Resources Development, 2003HU051PO001.

-^{40.} See Table 12.
+40. See Table 12.

-^{41.
-2003}CZ051PO001.
+41. 2003CZ051PO001.

-^{42.} According to Czech Legislation Act 273/2001 of Coll., on the Rights of Member of National Minorities and on Amendment to Related Legislation.
+42. According to Czech Legislation Act 273/2001 of Coll., on the Rights of Member of National Minorities and on Amendment to Related Legislation.

-^{43.} The Czech Government adopted its Concept of the Government Policy Towards the Roma Community Members to Help Their Integration into the Society in 2000.
+43. The Czech Government adopted its Concept of the Government Policy Towards the Roma Community Members to Help Their Integration into the Society in 2000.
 This document has been already updated four times (last update: 28 February 2005) and renamed as the Roma Integration Policy Concept - the basic governmental policy document concerning Roma communities.
 The latest version of the Roma Integration Policy Concept was adopted on 12th March 2003 as a part of the Governmental Resolution no. 234/2003.
-Czech Republic, HRD Operational Programme 2003/C7051PO001.
-Annex 4 lifestyle46.
-The support of the Irish government to Travellers in the Operational Programme Human Resources is higher if taking into account the measure exclusively funded with national public and private funds and entirely dedicated to Traveller education under the Employability Priority47.
+Czech Republic, HRD Operational Programme 2003CZ051PO001, Annex 4.